-The Automotive Collision Repair & Refinishing program prepares graduates for employment in the collision repair and refinishing industry.
-Students receive classroom and hands-on training in vehicle repair procedures and techniques.
+At Dunwoody College of Technology, the Automotive Collision Repair & Refinishing program prepares graduates for employment in the collision repair and refinishing industry.
+Students receive classroom and handson training in vehicle repair procedures and techniques.
 Students learn to use specialized tools, materials, and techniques to straighten or replace damaged body panels and structural components as well as perform related mechanical and electrical repairs, restraint system repairs, and stationary glass replacement.
 Students also learn the latest procedures for partial and complete refinishing of an automobile as well as custom painting techniques.
 Arts & Sciences curriculum supports the technical skills students learn and enhances oral and written communication skills, fundamental math skills, and critical thinking ability.